adamcnelson/Fiber_photometry/README.md

 (1) Process fiber photometric data to yield different options of dF/F.
 (2) Align the dF/F data with behavior and body temperature data steams.

 This resource is intended for researchers using R to process fiber photometric data alongside behavior and physiology time-series data.
-Many of the steps in Script 1 were cloned from common Matlab signal processing routines.
+Many of the steps in Script 1 were cloned from Matlab signal processing routines.

+This README illustrates some of the key steps.

 ## Installation
 * One option is to install these scripts by cloning them with Git :